joostkremers/criticmarkup-emacs/README.md

 One can interactively accept or reject a change by putting the cursor inside it and hitting `C-c * i`.
 For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
 There are two other choices, `s` to skip this change or `q` to quit.
 Both leave the change untouched and if you're just dealing with the change at point, they are essentially identical. {>>They have different functions when accepting or rejecting all changes interactively, though.<<}

-For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `k` to keep the comment or highlight.
+For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the {~~commented~>highlighted~~} text, but the comment and the markup are removed), or `k` to keep the comment or highlight.
 Again `q` quits and is essentially identical to `k`.
 (Note that you can also use `s` instead of `k`, in case you get used to skipping changes that way.)

 You can interactively accept or reject all changes with `C-c * I` (that is a capital `i`).
 This will go through each change asking you whether you want to accept, reject or skip it, or delete or keep it.
 Typing `q` quits the accept/reject session.